-No. Loyola Academy is not a neighborhood school.
+No, Loyola Academy is not a neighborhood school.
 Students represent over 20 zip codes, and the school has served: St. Louis City, St. Louis County, St. Charles County, and St. Clair County.

-As a small middle-school, Loyola Academy prioritizes the individualization of learning for every student.
+As a small upper-elementary and middle school, Loyola Academy prioritizes the individualization of learning for every student.
 Each student receives one-on-one support from reading and study hall volunteers.
 The frequency of these supports varies by student.
 In addition, students with identified learning or medical differences may qualify for additional support services through Academic Plans or Section 504 Plans.
 To ensure consistency for students, we are able to administer most prescribed medications on site.
 Loyola Academy does not draw down Title I funding for special education services (Individualized Education Program or IEP) for students who qualify, through an educational diagnosis, in a public school.
 However, there are times when Loyola Academy may be an appropriate educational placement for a student who currently has an IEP.
 These instances are determined, in consultation with the family, on an individual basis.

 Loyola Academy is a Jesuit institution that aims to serve the whole child.
 We believe that behavior is communication and know that many of our students express their need for connectedness, attention, and belonging through behavior.
 We boast a trauma-informed, restorative discipline system that prioritizes student ownership of behavior and growth over time.
 At the same time, Loyola Academy is a small institution with a finite capacity to make significant modifications to programs for individual students.
 We utilize our restorative discipline system to balance opportunities for student behavioral growth while maintaining an environment where egregious or continued disrespect of people or property is not tolerated.
 Each applicant is considered holistically and individually.